Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 * Thanks to my mentor Jubril Akolade for his endless patience with me and answering my plethora of questions.

 * Thanks to Google (https://www.google.com/) for helping me debug and troubleshoot any issue I had.

+* Thanks to Code Institute https://codeinstitute.net/ie/ once again for creating the template for this blog.

 * Finally, thanks to my Slack group (https://app.slack.com/) who are so helpful and assisting me every step of the way.